-Subsequent to May 7, 2016, Sobeys entered into an agreement with Crombie REIT to sell and leaseback a portfolio of 19 retail properties and a 50 percent interest in each of its three automated distribution centres, as well as the sale of two parcels of development land owned by Empire.
-Crombie REIT will also invest approximately \$58.8 million in renovations or expansions of 10 Sobeys retail locations already in Crombie REIT's portfolio.
-The transaction closed June 29, 2016.
-Net cash proceeds to Sobeys from these transactions were approximately \$324.6 million, which was used to repay senior unsecured notes coming due.
-In addition to the cash, Crombie REIT issued to Sobeys approximately \$93.4 million in value of Crombie LP Class B units with attached special voting units of Crombie REIT at a price of \$14.70 per unit.
-Sobeys subsequently transferred its Class B LP units to Empire on a tax deferred basis.
+On June 29, 2016, the Company and its wholly-owned subsidiaries completed an agreement with Crombie REIT to sell and leaseback a portfolio of 19 retail properties and a 50 percent interest in each of its three automated distribution centres, as well as the sale of two parcels of development land which were previously owned by Empire.
+Crombie REIT also invested approximately \$58.8 million in renovations or expansions of 10 Sobeys retail locations already in Crombie REIT's portfolio.
+In addition to the cash, Crombie REIT issued to a subsidiary of Sobeys approximately \$93.4 million in value of Crombie Class B LP units and attached special voting units of Crombie REIT at a price of \$14.70 per unit.
+The subsidiary of Sobeys subsequently sold its Class B LP units to Empire on a tax deferred basis.
+Total net cash proceeds to the Company and its wholly-owned subsidiaries from these transactions with Crombie REIT were \$323.8 million, which was used to repay senior unsecured notes.